-An examination docket is sent to each examination candidate about 3 weeks before the examination date stating the examination number, the examination level, subjects entered and the location of the examination centre.
+An examination docket is sent to each examination candidate about 3 weeks before the examination date stating the examination number, the examination level and the subjects entered.

 On receipt of this docket, a candidate should check carefully the information contained therein.
 Candidates are advised to read carefully the detailed instructions which accompany the docket.
 If he has any doubt, he should contact the Institute's Examination Officer immediately.